shamilhabeebnelli/MwK-Musics/README.md

 8. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /r  command.

 ### Disclaimer n Credits
-👀 This is Old Version of [subinps/musicplayer](https://github.com/subinps/MusicPlayer) with some Allara Chillara Maattam 👀 Fork [Main Project](https://github.com/subinps/MusicPlayer) for Latest Update
+👀 This is Old Version of [subinps/musicplayer](https://github.com/subinps/MusicPlayer) with some Allara Chillara Maattam\n\n👀 Fork [Main Project](https://github.com/subinps/MusicPlayer) for Latest Update